germboy/DateScroller/readme.md

 - minYear -> Integer: Specifies the minimum year the DateScroller will show.
 - rangeYears -> Integer: Specifies the number of years the DateScroller will make available.
 - visibleRows -> Integer: Specifies the amount of rows that will be visible to the user.
 Must be an odd number!
 If value is an even number, value will be decreased by 1.
+- dateFormat -> Object Array: Specifies the order of your columns (m/d/y).
+If used, array must contain 3 objects containing value properties of "m", "d", and "y".
+For layout control, you can also specify a fit property on the column you want to fill the remainder of the DateScroller container.
+Ex: dateFormat:[{value: "d"},{value: "m", fit: true},{value: "y"}]

 Methods